 Questions or concerns about curriculum should be directed to the appropriate teacher, master teacher, or the Headmaster.

 Questions or concerns about student conduct or discipline should be directed to the appropriate Dean of Students.

-General questions regarding the school may be directed to the Office Manager.
-If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.
+General questions regarding the school may be directed to the Office Manager or school office.

 GREAT HEARTS CEO AND MANAGEMENT TEAM